-A new exhibit this fall will share the little-known story of Revolutionary War Patriot and Dutch mapmaker Bernard Romans.
+A 2019 exhibit shared the little-known story of Revolutionary War Patriot and Dutch mapmaker Bernard Romans.
 Romans came to the American colonies in 1757 during the French and Indian War, surveying for the British along the Atlantic seaboard.
 Romans became a supporter of American independence, joined the Continental Army, and eventually settled in Wethersfield, CT.
 Both the British and Americans used Romans’ maps during the American Revolution.
 In 1780, he was captured by the British and died in 1784, mysteriously, while a prisoner.

-Incredibly rare maps from the CHS collection, published by Romans and his contemporaries, as well as earlier Connecticut maps from the 17th and 18th centuries, will be displayed.
+Incredibly rare maps from the CHS collection, published by Romans and his contemporaries, as well as earlier Connecticut maps from the 17th and 18th centuries, were displayed.

 With special gratitude to Priscilla Romans Hexter